xma711/notebook/math/taylor_series/README.md

 So f(y) = f(x+k) = f( g(k) ) = m(k).
 Dm(k)/dk = df(y)/dk = df(y)/dy * dy/dk = df(y)/dy * 1 = df(y)/dy = f'(y) !!!
 This means that dm/dk is exactly the same as f'(y)!!!
-Let's apply taylor series on m(k), so
+Let's apply Taylor series on m(k), so
 m(k) = a0 + a1 k + a2 k^2 + ...
 So a0 = m(k) when (k = 0) = f( x + 0) = f(x)
 a1 = dm/dk when (k = 0) = df(y)/dy when (k = 0) = f'(y) when (y = x + 0) = f'(x) !!!!